Fennel

 Fennel Flowers:

-Sow fennel in nursery beds or where the plants are to remain.
+When growing fennel from seed, sow the seeds in nursery beds or where the plants are to remain.
 Makes drills 6 inches apart and plant fennel seeds no more than 1-3 inches deep.

 In some climates, seeds are sown in late summer and in autumn for early crops the following spring.

 Once seedlings are 3 inches tall, transplant to a placement of 15-18 apart in rows two to two and one-half feet apart.
-(Thinnings may be used for culinary purposes.)
+(Thinnings are totally edible so don’t waste them by throwing them on your compost pile.)

-Plants are quite hardy and can grow in very cold, not freezing, weather.
-Many herbal gardeners are able to make several successional sowings, 1-2 weeks apart to ensure fresh fennel stalks from midsummer to December.
+Growing fennel plants are quite hardy and can grow in very cold, but not freezing, weather.
+Many herbal gardeners extend their harvest by continuously sowing fennel seeds 1-2 weeks apart to ensure fresh fennel stalks from midsummer to December.

 Unless seed is desired for successive plantings, flower stems should be cut as soon as they appear.

-Fennel seeds are used in cooking, confectionary and for flavoring liquors.
+Fennel seeds are used in cooking, confectionery and for flavoring liquors.

 Fennel seeds are usually distilled with water producing a pale yellow liquid with a sweetish aromatic odor and flavor used to scent perfumes and soaps.
 About 500 pounds of plants will yield enough seeds to produce 1 pound of oil.